 - How to Create a Library in Kodi

 - How to Import Videos to Kodi

 - How to Add Photos to Kodi

-We hope that you managed to install Kodi on Apple TV.
-We have tried to provide two of the most popular methods of installation that cover different platforms.
+We hope that you managed to install Kodi on Apple TV by using our guides.
 Even though they are not as simple as we hoped them to be, this is the only way to successfully install Kodi on Apple TV.